xinabox/pxt-SW01-beta/README.md

 ## Attribution:
 The library is based on [BME280 Package from microbit/micropython Chinese community](https://github.com/makecode-extensions/BME280).

-Thanks also to ShaoZiyang for all the heavy lifting :)
+Thanks also to Shaoziyang for all the heavy lifting :)

-## License
+## License:

 MIT

 Copyright (c) 2019, XinaBox

-## Supported targets
+## Supported targets:

 * for PXT/microbit